 What Is She’s Lost Control By Joy Division About?

-On 23 January 1979, Ian Curtis was officially diagnosed as an epileptic.
+In January 1979, Ian Curtis was officially diagnosed as an epileptic.
 This life-changing news would have a huge impact and spawn one of the greatest songs his band Joy Division ever recorded.

 Joy Division were part of the first wave of young punks to come out of Manchester.
 They were inspired to start a band by the arrival of the Sex Pistols in the city in the summer of 1976 and their first recordings were primitive, angry, three-chord thrashes.

 But JD were a remarkable band and soon grew out of their punk roots, while their lead singer Ian Curtis was a mesmerising frontman.
 His wild dancing and manic stage presence owed a lot to pre-punk hero Iggy Pop, but there were darker influences, too.

 Curtis worked at the Job Centre in his hometown of Macclesfield, Cheshire, finding positions for people with special needs.
 One of his clients was a girl with epilepsy.
 At one point in 1978, Curtis noticed that the girl had stopped coming into the department.
 He later discovered she’d had a fit in her sleep and had tragically died.
 The incident inspired Curtis to write a new song about the girl: She's Lost Control.

 "Confusion in her eyes that says it all / She's lost control / And she's clinging to the nearest passer by / She's lost control."

 This was distressing enough, but what made things worse was that Curtis himself had developed the symptoms of epilepsy himself.